Brandon Ríos vs. Urbano Antillón

-Brandon Ríos vs. Urbano Antillón was a boxing Lightweight championship match for the WBA Lightweight championship.
-The bout was held on July 9, 2011, at Home Depot Center, in Carson, California, United States and televised on Showtime.
+Brandon Ríos vs. Urbano Antillón was a professional boxing match contested on July 9, 2011, for the WBA (Regular) Lightweight championship.
+The bout was at Home Depot Center, in Carson, California, United States and televised on Showtime.

-Build up
+Background

-A bout between both Ríos and Antillón was to take place on the undercard of Antonio Margarito vs. Roberto Garcia.
+A bout between both Ríos and Antillón was to take place on the undercard of Antonio Margarito vs. Roberto García.
 The fight was called off due to a cut sustained during sparring on the eyebrow of Ríos.

+Antillón was a 11/2 betting underdog.

 Entrance performers

 The Mexican singer José Manuel Figueroa performed as Ríos entered the arena.

+The fight

+Ríos stopped Antillón to retain his belt.

+Aftermath

+Speaking after the bout Ríos said "I said before this fight would come down to who could take a punch best.
+I was that guy.
+I knew I was going to win because I was younger and stronger.
+I’ll fight anyone at 135.
+Give me all the big names.
+I want them all!"